Sea breezes, super souks, sand, the smell of fresh-grilled fish – there are so many reasons to pick Essaouira for your next long weekend.

 In fact many of the city’s charms are free: dip into an alcove in the fortifications and gaze across the ocean or stroll down to the harbour to watch the boat builders and fisherman in action.
 It has been a working port far longer than it’s been a hangout for artists and surfers, and its souks are still as much for locals as for tourists.
 It’s too windy to turn into Agadir; it could become a Moroccan St Tropez.
 But for now it’s still Essaouira.

-Year-round, although spring and autumn are best for warm weather and fewer people.
+When to go: Year-round, although spring and autumn are best for warm weather and fewer people.
 The weather is often at its best in September, when the winds are lighter and the sea is calm and still warm.
-Accommodation can be scarce during the popular Gnaoua World Music Festival
+Accommodation can be scarce during the popular Gnaoua World Music Festival.

-The city centre is compact and walkable.
+Getting around: The city centre is compact and walkable.
 The easiest way to explore the region is by bus, grand taxi or guided tour.
 You can also hire bikes.
-Where to stay:

 Start in the medina at Place Moulay Hassan.
 Head north up Rue de la Skala to the Skala de la Ville, where you can walk atop the ramparts.